rahmatnazali/spireslayer/README.md

 ## How the script works
 - It starts by finding the obfuscated autosave file that named with this format: `<Name of the character>.autosave`.
 For example, see [DEFECT.autosave](example/DEFECT.autosave).
-- The `SaveEditor` object will decrypt the save data and convert it to an editable JSON object format [like this](example/readable_save_file.json).
+- The `SaveEditor` object will decrypt the save data and convert it to an editable [JSON object format](example/readable_save_file.json).
 - You can edit the json object as needed.
 - Call the `SaveEditor.write_json_to_file()` and the script will write the modified save file back to the obfuscated save file format and replace the old one